rasviitanen/pm5/README.md

   <h1>📈 PM5</h1>
   <p>
-    Cross platform SDK for Concept2's PM5 Monitor over Bluetooth.
+    SDK for Concept2's Performance Monitor over Bluetooth.
-    The goal is to provide ergonomic interfaces for developing various apps and games for the SkiErg.
+    The goal is to provide ergonomic interfaces for developing cross platform apps and games for the SkiErg.
   </p>
 <sub>🚧 Work in Progress 🚧</sub>